kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

 ### Set up kubectl
 1. [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on your workstation
-2. Add a route to the internal IP of a master node (if needed):
+2. Add a route to the internal IP of a controlplane node (if needed):
 ```
-sudo route add [master-internal-ip] gw [router-ip]
+sudo route add [controlplane-internal-ip] gw [router-ip]
 ```
 or
 ```